Angels of Queerdom is a telecommunication radio show shedding light on real mental health stories.

-I fell in love with an angel once, and *conveniently* forgot to tell anyone until this point.
 Every queer has fallen for an angel at some point, so why do straight parents tell us they're not real?
 Maybe it’s time to prioritise cancelling Father Christmas, not angels.

 I knew this person was an angel because they did what the flying beings do; guided me to a good place.
 I realise I sound "like a teenage boy" but I think some people just have that effect on you; they never leave you and they were never there.
 I knew they were queer.
 I crushed on them and froze with glazed eyes.
 My chin was up.
 They were shy but lit.
 And then they disappeared.

 This person was a dacryphylliac and I am a sapiosexual for a handsome emotive nerd; don't get me wrong.
 But it strikes me.
 When they were in the room, everything went away for a second.
 A path of queer safety shone in front of me.

 For the last 26 years I have mainly worried about everyone, mummied every lad & daddied every gay within a 50 mile dating radius of my rural village.
 Don't say it.